open-feature/php-sdk-contrib/providers/Flagsmith/README.md

 ### PHP Versioning

-This library targets PHP version and newer.
-As long as you have any compatible version of PHP on your system you should be able to utilize the OpenFeature SDK.
+This library targets PHP 8.1 and above.
+As long as you have a compatible version of PHP on your system, you should be able to utilize the OpenFeature SDK.

 This package also has a `.tool-versions` file for use with PHP version managers like `asdf`.